How to Boost Your Grades in High School

 2. Get Involved in Class

-Being active in class can seriously boost how well you understand and remember stuff.
+Being active in class is one of the best ways to get better at school, as it helps you understand and remember things more effectively.
+Participating in discussions and staying focused is a key way to figure out how to get better at school.
 Just showing up isn’t enough—you’ve got to be mentally there too.
 Make it a point to attend all your classes (on time!), and don’t just sit back; get involved!
-Taking good notes, asking questions, and joining discussions can help you grasp the material better and prep you for tests.
+If you want to get a good grade, taking good notes, asking questions, and participating in discussions can help you understand the material better and prepare for tests.

 If something isn’t clicking, don’t be shy—ask for help.
 Teachers love when students are curious, and it can also help you build better relationships with them, which is always a plus.